Carolinas brace for Isaias as states assess how to plan for storms in a pandemic

 "It will have to be a super quick turnaround" to get schools ready after they've been used as shelters, Kneiss said.
 "The schools will have to be completely sanitized."

-The prospect of housing covid-positive evacuees in schools that are about to open played into the county's strategizing over whether to open shelters as Isaias was closing in on the coast.
+The prospect of housing evacuees with covid-19 in schools that are about to open played into the county's strategizing over whether to open shelters as Isaias was closing in on the coast.

 "We talked about shelters, and with covid, it presents an entirely other layer to our planning," Kneiss said.
 "We were prepared to shelter, but there was a low risk from the storm, and bringing in a vulnerable population to the shelters could pose a potential risk."